enze-chen/enze-chen.github.io/hobbies.markdown

 ### Aquatic sports 🏊🏻

 I love being in the water, and have swam at various levels of competition for a little over a decade now.
-My high school coach also introduced me to water polo, and I've competed with [St. Louis Area Polo](http://www.leagueathletics.com/?org=stlouisareapolo){:target="_blank"} (SLAP) in high school and Stanford Club Water Polo in college.
+My high school coach also introduced me to water polo, and I've competed with [St. Louis Area Polo](http://www.leagueathletics.com/?org=stlouisareapolo){:target="_blank"} (SLAP) in high school and [Stanford Club Water Polo](https://rec.stanford.edu/club-sports){:target="_blank"} in college.
 Nowadays, I mostly swim to stay fit and relax the mind, which has been a blessing during the pandemic.

 <br>